pratik99/forecast_codefundo/README.md

 # forecast_codefundo
-Appplication to help manage and predict natural disasters
+Appplication to help manage and predict natural disasters.